 Also on the show is, Laura Tropp, PhDProfessor of Communication and Media Studies at Marymount Manhattan College and the co-editor of the recent book: “Deconstructing Dads: Changing Images of Fathers in Popular Culture.”
 Msgr.
 Sullivan and Laura will be discussing the depiction of fathers – and grandfathers – in the popular media, and how these depictions have changed over the years

-On this week’s broadcast of JustLove, Monsignor Kevin speaks with two guests on training today’s workers and students for the jobs of tomorrow.
+On this week’s broadcast JustLove, Monsignor Kevin Sullivan will be speaking with two guests on training today’s workers and students for the jobs of tomorrow.

 On the phone Charles Russell “Rusty” JusticeCo-Founder and Managing Member of Bit Source LLC will be joining the show Bit Source LLC is a Pikeville, Kentucky based web development company located in the heart of Appalachia.
 Msgr.
 Sullivan and Rusty will be talking about his founding of “Bit Source” and how his company endeavors to tap the region’s workforce of laid off coal miners to teach them a new skill of computer coding.